No. 15 Michigan State sputters in 35-13 win over W. Michigan

+“We got a lot of work to do,” Michigan State coach Mel Tucker said.
+“But I like what I saw in the locker room after the game.
+We’re a hungry football team and we know we need to get better.”

-The Spartans played well in spurts, but also struggled for long stretches against the Broncos in the opener.
-After taking a 21-3 lead early in the second quarter, they allowed an average Mid-American Conference team to pull within eight points late in the third quarter.
+After taking a 21-3 lead early in the second quarter, the Spartans allowed an average Mid-American Conference team to pull within eight points late in the third after outscoring them 10-0 in the quarter.

+“We didn’t play very well in the third quarter,” Thorne said.
+“I don’t know the official stats.
+It was pretty bad.”

-Michigan State was fortunate Thorne’s uneven performance included four touchdowns to match his career high.
-He finished 12 of 24 for 233 yards with an interception.
+Michigan State was fortunate Thorne’s uneven performance included four touchdowns, matching Connor Cook’s school record of throwing four touchdowns in four games.
+Thorne finished 12 of 24 for 233 yards with an interception.

 Wisconsin transfer Jalen Berger ran for a career-high 120 yards and a touchdown that gave the Spartans a 28-13 lead with 6:28 remaining.
 Thorne’s fourth touchdown, a 43-yard pass to Tre Mosley, on the next drive ended any doubt about the outcome.